 Contact Information for Network Access

 Different network inquiries require different contact numbers to get to the right support teams.
+For paper claims, always send correspondence to the official First Health Network claims address listed on your payer sheet.
 Knowing which number to call can reduce hold times and improve resolution.

 Special Benefits and Programs